aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-projects/importing-and-exporting-project-data-to-primavera-format/_index.md

 url: /net/importing-and-exporting-project-data-to-primavera-format/
 ---

 Primavera Proprietary Exchange Format (XER), by Oracle Inc., is primarily associated with Primavera Project Management.
-Aspose.Tasks provides the capability to export Microsoft Project Data to Primavera XER as well as XML formats.
+Aspose.Tasks for .NET provides the capability to export Microsoft Project Data to Primavera XER as well as XML formats.
 This article shows how to import or export to a variety of Primavera supported formats.

 ## **Importing Data from Primavera File**